sheldonvaughn/personal-website/README.md

 # personal-website
-A personal website I coded in HTML/CSS
+A personal website I coded in HTML/CSS hosted and can be viewed at www.sheldonvaughn.com